Vietnam.vn - Nền tảng quảng bá Việt Nam

 After this conversation, the family continued to transfer money to their child.
 "After that, my child asked to transfer more money, with one reason after another.
 I asked him if he was sure he had gone to the finance department, and he said: I was in the finance department, the teachers guided me.
 The total amount the family transferred was 1.1 billion VND" - Ms. T. said.

-Trap script
+Trap scenario

-Even though the money had been transferred, feeling something was wrong, that night the family asked the child to show them the account, the child said that he had transferred the money to the school's financial certificate book, and would pay it back in 24 hours.
+Even though the money had been transferred, feeling something was wrong, that night the family asked the child to show the account, the child said that he had transferred the money to the school's financial certificate book, and would pay it back in 24 hours.
 "When I asked more, the child begged his parents not to ask about this anymore, and that he would tell them the whole truth in 72 hours.
 I knew I had been scammed, but my child was so panicked that I didn't dare ask anymore" - Ms. T. said.

 When the incident broke out, M. said he received an email with a red-stamped arrest warrant from the Ministry of Public Security because M. was involved in a fraud ring.
 Then someone continuously called M., giving her the correct ID number, name, email address, and threatened to extradite her to Hanoi to serve her sentence, threatening to harm her parents.
 M. was scared and panicked, so she followed the scenario given by the scammers.